johanseaxis/acap-native-sdk-examples/reproducible-package/README.md

 Together with this README file, you should be able to find a directory called app.
 That directory contains the "reproducible-package" application source code which can easily be compiled and run with the help of the tools and step by step below.

+The example follows the guidelines in [Reproducible builds practices](https://reproducible-builds.org/) and the steps taken in this example are:
+* Set *SOURCE_DATE_EPOCH* to a specific date, in Dockerfile for standard procedure and in connection to build command `acap-build` if running interactively.
+* Add a code section in Makefile that if *SOURCE_DATE_EPOCH*  is set, do set *BUILD_DATE* to the specified date.

-The example follows the guidelines in [Reproducible builds practices](https://reproducible-builds.org/) but might not be enough for more complex use cases.
+**N.b.** These are the steps for a very basic example but might not be enough for more complex applications.
+See the link above for more tips on how to get your application reproducible.

 ## Getting started
 Below is the structure and scripts used in the example: